Country cottages with bags of character Atmosphere, character and a…

 Jevington lies just three miles from Polegate and five miles from Eastbourne (Willingdon is around one and two miles respectively) and both these stations provide direct trains to London Victoria and London Bridge, as well as Gatwick Airport (less than an hour), Ashford International, Brighton and Lewes, and an easy drive to Dover, Newhaven and Folkestone ports making it very accessible.

-The villages provide easy access to Eastbourne, with its iconic pier, several theatres, serious shopping at the Arndale Centre and glorious promenade.
+The villages provide easy access to Eastbourne, with its iconic pier, several theatres, serious shopping at The Beacon entertainment complex and glorious promenade.

 You also have many historic attractions nearby, such as Pevensey Bay just a few miles away, where William the Conqueror landed to change the course of English history in 1066, and castles galore, including Bodiam which is within a 30-minute drive.

-Sovereign Harbour is well worth exploring (just15 minutes away by car), with its selection of sleek powerboats alongsize characterful fishing vessels.
+Sovereign Harbour is well worth exploring (just 10 minutes away by car), with its captivating mix of sleek powerboats alongsize characterful fishing vessels.

 Check out the benefits of holiday letting here.